apatra6/DualPhaseDeformationLSTM/README.md

-# Predicting the Time Dependent Deformation of Dual Phase
+# A Machine Learning-Based Surrogate Modeling Framework for Predicting the History-Dependent Deformation of Dual Phase Microstructures
+# Sarthak Khandelwal, Soudip Basu, Anirban Patra
+# Department of Metallurgical Engineering and Materials Science, Indian Institute of Technology Bombay, Mumbai, India

 ## Abstract

-Surrogate machine learning models are proposed for modeling the elastic-plastic deforma- tion of dual phase microstructures.
-The deformation is first simulated using a J2 plasticity model, whose results form the basis for surrogate model development.
-A simple Artificial Neural Network (ANN) model is applied to make the predictions for von-Mises effective stress, stress triaxiality ratio and effective strain.
-We further test the performance for a Long Short Term Memory (LSTM) based Recurrent Neural Network (RNN) and compare the results obtained from the two models.
-For both the approaches, multiple models were trained and the one, with least overall error, was used to make the predictions.
-There is a significant increase in the accuracy with the latter model, which has also been used to predict the deformation contours in untrained microstructures, as well the aggregate stress-strain response and the strain partitioning between the two phases.
+A Machine Learning (ML)-based surrogate modeling framework is developed to predict the heterogeneous deformation behavior of dual phase microstructures.
+The deformation is first simulated using a dislocation density-based J2 plasticity Finite Element (FE) model, whose results form the basis for surrogate model training and validation.
+Long Short Term Memory (LSTM)-based ML models, with different architectures, are employed to predict the spatio-temporal evolution of three output variables: effective strain, von Mises effective stress, and the stress triaxiality ratio.
+Two metrics, the mean average error (MAE) and the coefficient of determination, $R^2$, are used to assess the performance of the models and different architectures.
+Based on our analysis, the LSTM model is generally found to predict the spatio-temporal deformation fields with reasonable accuracy, even for untrained microstructures with varying microstructural attributes and random instantiations.
+The LSTM model is also used to predict aggregate properties, such as the stress-strain response and the strain partitioning in the dual phase microstructures.

 ## Training
 [LSTM-based RNN](https://github.com/TheFlash98/model_training/blob/master/window-lstm.ipynb): A LSTM-based RNN model capable of predicting the entire evolution of a microstructure by just looking at the microstrcture at 1% strain.
 Using this model we have predicted three variable, effective strain, vonmises stress and stress triaxiality.
 The model analysis, predictions and results over different microstructures can be produced using [this](https://github.com/TheFlash98/model_training/blob/master/window-lstm-plot-analysis.ipynb).